Supply Chain Visibility Helps Retailers Avoid Out-of-Stocks and Lost Sales

 At the same time, the cost of expedited and spot freight is high, and disruptions can add to the overall transportation spend, making supply chain visibility even more important.

-“The greater visibility you have and the more you correlate data together, the more you can orchestrate the right solutions,” said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+“The greater visibility you have and the more you correlate data together, the more you can orchestrate the right solutions,” said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 Visibility helps retailers avoid a disruption and if one occurs, they can make informed decisions to find the most efficient alternatives, such as sourcing from a different manufacturing facility, rather than turning to expedited transportation.